Canon 1D X Mark II vs Olympus E-M10 II

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the E-M10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D X Mark II and the Olympus E-M10 II?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D X Mark II: